merely-useful/py-rse/index.md

 There's no output,
 which means the assertion (and test) passed.
 (Remember, assertions only do something if the condition is false.)

+> **Appending the Import Path**
+>
+> The last code chunk included `sys.path.append`,
+> which allowed us to import scripts from elsewhere than
+> our current working directory.
+> This isn't a perfect solution,
+> but works well enough for quick tests while developing code,
+> especially since the tool we'll use for the
+> rest of the chapter handles this issue for us.
+> [Import statements][python-import] are notoriously tricky,
+> but we'll learn better methods for organizing our code for
+> function imports in Chapter \@ref(packaging).

 ## Testing Frameworks {#testing-framework}